Hysteroscopy

 What if I have any questions or concerns?

-You will be able to ask any questions at the end of your procedure, before you go home.
-You can always contact the clinic during office hours if needed.
+You can ask questions at the end of your procedure, before you go home.
+You can contact the clinic during office hours, if needed.
 The clinic contact details will be on your appointment letter.

-If the clinic is closed, please contact your GP or your nearest Emergency Department in an emergency.
+If the clinic is closed, please contact your GP.
+Go to your nearest Emergency Department in an emergency.